 2. Make sure your shutter speed is AT LEAST 1/125.
 I know we talked about this when we discussed shooting in manual mode but it can’t be said enough.
 If you are photographing a moving subject you need to stay above 1/125.
 I have even read some people say they don’t go below 1/250 if they are photographing kids.
 However, sometimes the lighting isn’t in my favor to shoot that fast.
 Personally, I don’t go below 1/125 if I’m shooting my kids.

 I should have lowered my aperture number so I could have increased my shutter speed.

 3. Lock your elbows.
 Since you don’t have time to set up your shots for a tripod you need to be your own tripod.
 Lock your elbows as close to your body as possible.

 4. Hold your breath.
-I have read that snipers hold their breath when they pull the trigger.
-Use this theory.
 If you hold your breath when you take your shot you are less likely to move.
+I’m not talking about holding your breath for a long time.
+Just for a split second.
+More like take the photo in between breaths.
 You would be surprised how a subtle movement on your part can cause a blurry picture.